ggedde/spry/README.md

 ## Creating Auth Filters

-** It is Recommended that you use Network (Hardware/Firewall) to protect your App first.
+* It is Recommended that you use Network (Hardware/Firewall) to protect your App first.
 Only use App Filtering if required and needed for billing/code support only.
-Network filtering is faster and requires less resources on hour app.
+Network filtering is faster and requires less resources on your app.

 config.php
 ```